 Chance To Outperform

 If you set the dropdown in the bottom module to "Chance To Outperform", then the chart will display the chance to outperform for each variant.
 This is calculated using Bayesian probability distribution method and will show how often a certain variant will likely convert better than the baseline.
-For example, we can see that 'Purchase_No_Picture' has a 0.0385% chance to outperform over the baseline.
-Conversely, we can see that 'Purchase_With_Picture' has a 100% chance to outperform the baseline.
+In our example, we can see that neither segment has a chance to outperform over the baseline, since both segments negatively impacted our baseline.

 The AB Test View will also display whether or not statistical significance has been achieved in the top left corner of the chart.
 Amplitude uses a two-tailed p-value of 95% confidence to ascertain this and only looks at the best performing variant.
 When a test has reached statistical significance, you will see the green text appear:

 If the test is not found to be statistically significant, then you will see the following red text: